rhobs/observability-operator/docs/user-guides/observability-ui-plugins.md

 ### Troubleshooting Panel

-The plugin will connect to a Korrel8r instance named `korrel8r` in the `korrel8r` namespace.
+The plugin will connect to a Korrel8r service named `korrel8r` in the  namespace where the observability operator(and Korrel8r) is deployed.
 A "Troubleshooting Panel" button is added to the alerts page, which will convert the current alert into a Korrel8r query, then retrieve related neighbors and display them in a topology view.

 To enable the troubleshooting panel console plugin, create a `UIPlugin` CR.
 The following example shows how to create a CR to enable the troubleshooting panel console plugin: